Beanies

 Comfort testing should happen before the order is finalized, not after the boxes arrive.
 A beanie that feels scratchy, stretches out quickly, or twists on the head will get worn less often no matter how good the logo looks.
 Small quality issues matter here.
 Loose stitching near the cuff, a label that rubs, or a patch edge that curls can turn a usable item into drawer clutter.

 Ask how the beanie handles care as well.
 If the material pills easily, shrinks, or loses shape after one wash cycle, the product will disappoint faster than a plain tee would.
 That is one reason buyers should ask for fabric weight, fiber content, and construction notes rather than just a photo mockup.
+If sustainability claims are part of the pitch, ask for current certificates such as GOTS for organic cotton, OEKO-TEX Standard 100 for fabric safety, GRS for recycled content, and WRAP or BSCI for social compliance documentation.

 Pricing, MOQ, and quote factors to plan